bretamyers/FabricTools/FabricDWQueryCostAnalyzer/README.md

 DataLakeLogPublishingDesc | The delta lake log publish setting description setting used at the start of the run.
 IsVOrderEnabled | The v-order setting of the warehouse at the start of the run.
 RunStartDateTimeUTC | The start time of the run (UTC).
-RunStartTimeEpochMS | The start time of the run (EPOCH).
+RunStartDateTimeEpochMS | The start time of the run (EPOCH).
-RunEndDatetimeUTC | The end time of the run (UTC).
+RunEndDateTimeUTC | The end time of the run (UTC).
-RunEndTimeEpochMS | The end time of the run (EPOCH).
+RunEndDateTimeEpochMS | The end time of the run (EPOCH).
 RunDurationMS | Total run duration in milliseconds.
 RunCUSeconds | Total capacuty unit seconds used across all the queries executed within the run.
 RunCostPayGo | Pay as you go cost in pennies of all the queries executed.
 This is what the run would cost if capacity is using pay as you go pricing.